GSS-Cogs/csvw-example/README.md

 If you consider the `valueUrl`, it's literally just information from a codelist.csv we would just make available on the web.

 The `propertyUrl` is broader, in that it's the mechanism to bring in shared definitions.
-In this example it's an ad-hoc definition that we may or may not broaden so it can be used across multiple datasets.
+In this example it's an ad-hoc definition (ideally, where these are created they are also curated and reused across multiple resources).

-As an alternate approach, let's look at the same information but for the age dimension.
+As an alternate approach, let's see about bringing in an pre-existing property definition.

 ```json
 {